micshar92/micshar92.github.io/README.md

 <br>

 Oh, and one day I want to grow and sell Japanese Maples.
-My favorite is Acer crataegifolium, or urikaede 瓜楓. 🪴
+My favorite is Acer crataegifolium, or urikaede (melon maple). 🪴

 - piano
 - organic gardening